jroweboy/DemonHunterExperience/README.md

 ## List of Actions and Voice Lines

 ### Entering Battle

-- "Let's kill them quickly, I have better things to do."
+* "Let's kill them quickly, I have better things to do."
-- "Your demise is at hand!"
+* "Your demise is at hand!"
-- "Evil draws close."
+* "Evil draws close."
-- "You will regret approaching me!"
+* "You will regret approaching me!"
-- "I say we slay that one next. (laughs)"
+* "I say we slay that one next. (laughs)"
-- "Who next shall taste my blades?"
+* "Who next shall taste my blades?"

 ### Attacking with a Demon Hunter Blade Move (TM)

-- "Burn with the flames of Azzinoth!"
+* "Burn with the flames of Azzinoth!"
-- "I claim your wretched life!"
+* "I claim your wretched life!"
-- "Die, fool!"
+* "Die, fool!"
-- "I do not fear you, mortal."
+* "I do not fear you, mortal."
-- "I feel only hatred."
+* "I feel only hatred."
-- "Taste the Blades of Azzinoth!"
+* "Taste the Blades of Azzinoth!"
-- "My hatred is unending."
+* "My hatred is unending."
-- "Vengeance Is Mine"
+* "Vengeance Is Mine"

 ### Entering Metamorphosis (through skill or through Eye Beam)

-- "Now I am complete!"
+* "Now I am complete!"
-- "Feel the hatred of 10,000 years!"
+* "Feel the hatred of 10,000 years!"
-- "You are not prepared!"
+* "You are not prepared!"

-### Casting Night Fae "The Hunt"
+### Casting "The Hunt"

-- "Feel the hatred of 10,000 years!"
+* "Feel the hatred of 10,000 years!"
-- "You are not prepared!"
+* "You are not prepared!"

 ### Mounting

-- "I alone must act."
+* "I alone must act."
-- "Let's move out!"
+* "Let's move out!"
-- "On my way."
+* "On my way."
-- "Quickly!"
+* "Quickly!"

 ### Dying

-- "(scoffs)"
+* "(scoffs)"
-- "Oh, for the love of–"
+* "Oh, for the love of–"
-- "Tch, rabble."
+* "Tch, rabble."
-- "I hate to admit it, but you were... mm, kind of... prepared."
+* "I hate to admit it, but you were... mm, kind of... prepared."
-- "Does anyone else miss Chaos damage?"
+* "Does anyone else miss Chaos damage?"

 ### After Revived

-- "Death cannot stop me."
+* "Death cannot stop me."
-- "I will have my vengeance."
+* "I will have my vengeance."
-- "They will pay for that!"
+* "They will pay for that!"

 ### Going AFK

-- "Keep your eyes open."
+* "Keep your eyes open."
-- "I sat still for ten thousand years.
+* "I sat still for ten thousand years.
 I believe that is enough."
-- "Stay alert."
+* "Stay alert."
-- "I know you're still there."
+* "I know you're still there."

 ### Returning From AFK

-- "At last."
+* "At last."
-- "Finally!"
+* "Finally!"
-- "I grow impatient."
+* "I grow impatient."
-- "Let's go already!"
+* "Let's go already!"
-- "Took you long enough."
+* "Took you long enough."

 ### Self-targetting (ie: clicking your own portrait)

-- "I'm blind, not deaf."
+* "I'm blind, not deaf."
-- "Who dares address me?"
+* "Who dares address me?"
-- "I hear you."
+* "I hear you."
-- "Alas, poor Gul'dan!
+* "Alas, poor Gul'dan!
 I... never knew him at all, actually."
-- "You know, for 10,000 years old, Tyrande still looks pretty good... at least that's what they tell me."
+* "You know, for 10,000 years old, Tyrande still looks pretty good... at least that's what they tell me."
-- "No, I did not just see that, or anything else for that matter."
+* "No, I did not just see that, or anything else for that matter."
-- "Alright, I'm ready.
+* "Alright, I'm ready.
 All I need is someone to point me to the piñata."
-- "(phone rings) Hold on, Darkness just texted me."
+* "(phone rings) Hold on, Darkness just texted me."

 ## License

 All code is under the MIT License

 All sounds are from Heroes of the Storm and are owned by Blizzard Entertainment.
 No copyright infringement intended, please don't hurt me for correcting a development oversight in WoW.